Aaron-Cunningham/Page-Rank-Algorithm/Optimization_steps.md

 method was to directly import the ```random.choice``` module.
 I did this so the program didn't need to go searching through the large random module.
 This saved some seconds but not much.
 Rather like the ```random.choice``` module I also did the same for the networkx DiGraph module which stands for directed graph.
 Since I was using a DiGraph I just imported this directly to save computational time.
-This stopped the program searching though the whole networkx library and just directly accessed DiGraph which is the specific graph I was using for this program.
+This stopped the program searching though the whole networkx library, and instead it directly accesses DiGraph which is the specific graph I was using for this program.

 ## Fromkeys()